kj_icon.jpg

 From 1990 to 2007: early market formation and innovation

-The first US project revealed corporate interest in addressing their environmental impact.
-Around the same time, the international community became increasingly aware of the threats to the climate and our environment, which led to the first agreement to limit and reduce the greenhouse gases in the atmosphere under the Kyoto Protocol.
 This international treaty was introduced in 1997, ratified in 2005, and was the first of its kind aimed at addressing climate change.
 It introduced compliance mechanisms such as the Clean Development Mechanism (CDM) and Joint Implementation (JI), which allowed developed countries to invest in emissions reduction projects in developing nations to offset their own emissions.
 The idea of offsetting had made it to country-level.

 The CDM was developed to help nations meet Kyoto targets, but it also served to shift a lot of capital from the developed world to the developing world.
 During the mid 90s, climate policy was focused on contraction and convergence.
 That is, the developed world aimed to contract emissions intensity, while allowing the developing world to converge towards middle income emissions intensities.
-The CDM was designed to assist this process but serving multiple objectives is probably one of the reasons why these projects weren’t particularly efficient (from a carbon offsetting perspective).
-For various reasons, which we are not going into here, there was also a decline in the compliance demand, so the CDM had leftover supply, which began serving the voluntary demand.

 While imperfect, CDM projects laid the groundwork for the modern Voluntary Carbon Market (VCM).
 They pioneered international carbon trading and spurred the creation of carbon projects in the developing countries.
-Beyond regulatory frameworks, non-governmental organisations and eco-conscious businesses seized the opportunity to support positive environmental initiatives voluntarily.
-The concept of carbon neutrality gained prominence, with individuals, companies as well as events such as the 2002 Winter Olympic Games in Salt Lake City were measuring their footprint and compensating it by investing in carbon projects. **
+Beyond regulatory frameworks, non-governmental organisations and environmentally-conscious businesses seized the opportunity to support positive environmental initiatives voluntarily.
+The concept of carbon neutrality gained prominence, with individuals, companies as well as events such as the 2002 Winter Olympic Games in Salt Lake City were measuring their footprint and compensating it by investing in carbon projects.

 This voluntary action highlighted the need for verification, leading to the establishment of key credit standards and registry bodies that are still active today, such as the Gold Standard (2003), American Carbon Registry (2007), and Verra (2007).
 You can learn more about their role here.